Faareha59/Prime-Deals/README.md

 ## How to Navigate

-The AboutUs.js file is located in the frontend/src/screens directory.
+The AboutUs.js file is located in the src/screens directory of this repository.

 ## Getting Started